Parashar365D/Tic-Tak-Toe/README.md

 # Tic-Tak-Toe
-This is a tic tak toe game which I created by using HTML, CSS and JavaScript This is my second project.
+This is a tic tak toe game which I created by using HTML, CSS and JavaScript<br>
+This is my second project.